Vejprty

 Vejprty (/cs/; Weipert) is a town in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
 It has about 2,800 inhabitants.
-It lies along the border with Germany.
-Until World War II, it was a large town.
+The town is located on the Polana Stream in the Ore Mountains, along the border with Germany.
+Before World War II, it was a large town with more than 12,000 inhabitants.

 Administrative division

 Vejprty consists of three municipal parts (in brackets population according to the 2021 census):